gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Component report shows variants for a binary.
 - Not all binaries for a library need to have the same set of dimensions.
 - For this story, ignore variants when resolving dependencies.
-- For this story, assume that it is possible to add managed subtypes of `JarBinarySpec`.

 ### Implementation